by Devin Carver Engagement May 19th, 2022

 Gather Information Using Effective Post-Event Surveys

-Many of the questions above can be tailored to the target audience to gauge their experience based on their role.
+Many of the questions above can be tailored to the target audience to assess their experience based on their role.
 The primary goal of a post-event survey should be to gather useful information in gauging the success of your event for all attendees (regardless of role) and to help you plan better for your next event.
+When parsing through responses, look for trends and patterns – anything that can help you make data-driven decisions for your next event.